NVIDIA-AI-IOT/deepstream_python_apps/apps/deepstream-ssd-parser/custom_parser_guide.md

 * priv_data: Private data used for the meta producer’s internal memory management.

-* unique_id: Unique ID of the gst-nvinfer instance which attached this meta
+* unique_id: Unique ID of the gst-nvinfer instance which attached this meta.

 * pyds.NvDsInferObjectDetectionInfo: Holds information about one parsed object from detector’s output.

-  This object has the following methods and members
+  This object has the following methods and members:

 * classId: ID of the class to which the object belongs.

 * detectionConfidence: Object detection confidence.
 Should be a float value in the range [0,1].

-* height: Height of the bounding box shape for the object
+* height: Height of the bounding box shape for the object.

 * left: Horizontal offset of the bounding box shape for the object.

 * top: Vertical offset of the bounding box shape for the object.

-* width: Width of the bounding box shape for the object
+* width: Width of the bounding box shape for the object.

 **  **